Error Bounds for a Least Squares Meshless Finite Difference Method on Closed Manifolds: Introduction

-In the classical setting we choose $I=\{1,\ldots,n\}$, and hence \eqref{mfd} is a square linear system.
 By using more than $n$ numerical differentiation formulas \eqref{ndf} we arrive at an overdetermined system, and $\hat u$ may be obtained by the least squares minimization.
-In \cite{LSH17} this situation arises from evaluating $Lu$ in the left hand side of \eqref{ndf} on a different set of nodes, larger than $X$.
+In \cite{LSH17,TLH21} this situation arises from evaluating $Lu$ in the left hand side of \eqref{ndf} on a different set of nodes, larger than $X$.
 This is similar to the ``overtesting'' mode that admits, for the collocation and other methods employing trial functions, an error analysis under very general conditions \cite{Schaback10,Schaback16}, which however does not cover finite difference type methods \cite{Schaback_error_analysis17}.
-An extension of the classical error analysis that requires that the system matrix of \eqref{mfd} is an $M$-matrix has been proposed in \cite{DKL84}, and conditions for the $M$-matrix property were investigated in \cite{DKL84,Seibold08}.
-However, this approach only applies to special geometric configurations of the sets of influence with low convergence order.
+The papers we just mentioned also discuss numerical and theoretical motivations for using overtesting instead of the classical setting of a square linear system.
+An error analysis of the overtesting least squares method is provided in \cite{TLH21} with the help of trial spaces defined by piecewise radial basis functions over the Voronoi tessalation of the domain with respect to the nodes in $X$.
+The overtesting is supposed to be dense enough, such that the discrete bilinear form that defines the least squares method inherits coercitivity from the continuous bilinear form in a continuous least squares formulation of the boundary value problem.

 In this paper we derive error bounds for an overdetermined version of the meshless finite difference method for elliptic differential equations on smooth closed manifolds, solved by least squares, where the numerical differentiation formulas \eqref{ndf} are generated in blocks corresponding to a family of overlapping subsets $J_\ell\subset J$,